 Hit the heights in Llandudno

 Llandudno is an immaculate Victorian/Edwardian resort, complete with pier-and-prom.
 The best views are from Great Orme, a mighty limestone crag that you can ascend by the Great Orme Tramway or cable car.
-On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre.
+On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine.

 Read more: Family days out in Llandudno